Greenwald got the documents from Snowden, who obtained them from his lawyers in Hong Kong.— Charlie Savage

-Prior to this writing, I undertook a roughly 7,000 word analysis of these docs.
+Prior to this writing, I undertook a roughly 7,000 word analysis of these documents.
 This analysis included a variety of screen captures of portions of the documents to highlight the issues.
 If I receive at least ten requests for it by email, I will release an addendum to this piece which will further dive into this matter.

 One final note I must add.
 Attempting to archive Glenn Greenwald’s writing on The Intercept results in a 404 error as of my latest attempt to archive his various work just prior to publishing.
 This has been an ongoing issue, one that I haven’t encountered with other journalists for various unrelated outlets.
-However, his article is published elsewhere and I have archived it on a few externals.
+However, his article is published elsewhere and I have archived it on a few external drives.